rasterio/rasterio/_sources/quickstart.txt

     7566

 To get the spatial coordinates of a pixel, use the dataset's ``xy()`` method.
-The coordinates of the center of the image are
+The coordinates of the center of the image can be computed like this.

 .. code-block:: pycon